 JW's cannot tell anyone they have serious doubts about being God's only organization.
 They can't say other religions are just as truthful or good.
 They can't debate and question what the organization says, including their right to have a blood transfusion in life or death situations.

-Disagreeing with JW.ORG is not allowed.
-Speaking up and trying to make the organization better is impossible because the Watchtower claims to be God's 'faithful and discreet slave', 'God's organization', and God's 'channel of communication'.
+Disagreeing with the organization is not allowed.
+Speaking up and trying to make the organization better is impossible because the organization claims to be God's 'spirit directed channel of communication'.

 The practice of judging and disfellowshipping (excommunicating) JW's means families and friendships are destroyed.
 All JW's are told it's 'God's command' to have absolutely no contact or communication with anyone who is disfellowshipped or 'disassociated'.
 Disobedience is a serious sin that leads to being disfellowshipped and shunned.